Kaito Kuroba: Reception

-On a Case Closed character popularity poll, Kaito ranked as the top most popular character of the series.
-On an online poll by Conan Movie.jp, he placed second with 19% of the votes.
-John Sinnott from DVD Talk considers Kaito Kuroba as an interesting character as he was able to escape from Shinichi Kudo, the protagonist of Case Closed.
-Rebecca Silverman, writing for Anime News Network, has also described him as "interesting", noting that it "is a lot of fun" to see how he can defy Shinichi, and be a "foil figure" to him.
-SequentialTart.com's Amanda Tarbet remarks the Phantom Thief Kid to be an amusing character due to his gentlemanly manners and skills.
-Kaito Was Also in Poster as Cameo from Wallace & Gromit on the Game Boy Advance Cancelled Game.
+Kaito Kid frequently ranks high in character popularity polls in Japan.
+In a Case Closed character popularity poll, Kaito ranked as the most popular character in the series.
+In an online poll by Conan Movie.jp, he placed second with 19% of the votes.
+My Anime List also noted his popularity, particularly due to his lighthearted yet cunning persona, which contrasts with the more serious tone of typical crime-solving stories.

+Despite the generally positive reception, some critics argue that Kaito Kid’s resemblance to other fictional thieves makes his character seem derivative.
+The Fandom Post remarked that, while entertaining, Kaito’s character often feels like a 'recycled archetype,' heavily borrowing from classic thief tropes.
+However, others appreciate his dynamic with the main protagonist.
+John Sinnott from DVD Talk described Kaito Kuroba as an interesting character, particularly because he is able to escape from Shinichi Kudo, the central character of Case Closed.
+Rebecca Silverman of Anime News Network also described him as "interesting" and noted that "it is a lot of fun" to watch how he defies Shinichi and serves as his "foil."
+Similarly, Amanda Tarbet from SequentialTart.com found the Phantom Thief Kid to be an amusing character due to his gentlemanly manners and skills.